My Independent Greece Itinerary for a 2-Week Trip

 greece itinerary amorgos

-Our ferry stopped here on the way to Koufonisia and it looked so remote and interesting that I felt like disembarking and explore.
-Picturesque, unspoiled and with lots of hiking opportunities in the mountains.
+My ferry stopped here on the way to Koufonisia and it looked remote enough that I nearly got off without a plan.
+Picturesque and rugged, with serious hiking in the hills above the caldera monastery.
+Worth a detour if your schedule allows.

 Crete